 Any student or employee who informs the College that he/she is HIV-positive will be accorded confidentiality regarding disclosure of a medical condition in accordance with applicable law.
 No person to whom the results of a HIV antibody test have been disclosed may disclose the test results to any other person except as authorized by § 381.004, F.S.
 Whenever disclosure is made under § 381.004, F.S., it will be accompanied by a statement in writing which includes the following or substantially similar language: "This information has been disclosed to you from records whose confidentiality is protected by State law.
 State law prohibits you from making any further disclosure of such information without the specific written consent of the person to whom such information pertains, or as otherwise permitted by State law.
-A general authorization for the release of medical condition is made under § 381.004, F.S., that oral disclosure will be accompanied by oral notice of the language quoted above and will be followed by written notice of the language quoted above within ten (10) days.
+A general authorization for the release of medical or other information is NOT sufficient for this purpose."
+If oral disclosure of test results or the medical condition is made under § 381.004, F.S., that oral disclosure will be accompanied by oral notice of the language quoted above and will be followed by written notice of the language quoted above within ten (10) days.
 Information that an employee has AIDS is confidential and will not be entered into personnel records of the employee which are open to any employee of the College other than the President, his designee, or the Office of Human Resources.